 Additionally, your insurance will almost always be affected and will increase significantly in price, or you may not be able to be obtained at all.

 As mentioned, this is a criminal conviction and results in you having a criminal record.
 It’s impossible to expunge convictions in Virginia.
-However, there is a different process in which you may petition 10 years after the conviction to have the record sealed rather than expunged.
+However, there is a different process in which you may petition 10 years after the reckless driving conviction to have the record sealed rather than expunged.
 Unless you are able to have your record sealed, your criminal record could negatively affect any background checks, employment, housing, and more.

 You must now see the serious nature of this charge and how it can affect your life.
 Make sure you are professionally represented in court, so this possibly simple mistake doesn’t follow you forever.